-Type: Seminar Semester: 2nd Credit Points: 9
+Type: Seminar Semester: 2nd Credit Points: 5

 Course contents This seminar will cover selected topics in computational logic, logic-based artificial intelligence and the semantic web technologies.
 Our special interest will be in inference processes and knowledge representation.
-Students will be required to give an oral presentation and complete a (guided) research project.
+Students will be required to give an oral presentation.